ttscoff/howzit/README.md

     gem install howzit

-If you run into permission errors using the above command, you'll need to either use `sudo` (`sudo gem install howzit`) or if you're using Homebrew, you have the option to install via [brew-gem](https://github.com/sportngin/brew-gem):
+If you run into permission errors using the above command, you'll need to use `gem install --user-install howzit`.
+If that fails, either use `sudo` (`sudo gem install howzit`) or if you're using Homebrew, you have the option to install via [brew-gem](https://github.com/sportngin/brew-gem):

     brew install brew-gem
     brew gem install howzit